 How Can You Use a Mattress Topper

-- To Soften a Hard Mattress – Firm mattresses are great for providing support and keeping the spine aligned.
-However, sometimes it can get to be too much for your back and body, leading to back pain and aches all over.
+- To Soften a Hard Mattress – Firm mattresses provide support and keep the spine aligned.
+However, sometimes it can be too much for your back and body, leading to back pain and aches.
 Sleeping on such a firm mattress becomes uncomfortable.
-In such a situation, you can add a mattress topper that is designed to be soft and comfortable, which will tamper the firmness of the mattress underneath.
+In such a situation, you can add a mattress topper designed to be soft and comfortable, which will tamper the firmness of the mattress underneath.

-- To Boost Skeletal Support – The human spine is a very delicate bone and requires almost constant support and care.
-If your sleeping posture is incorrect and misaligned, it can cause you serious back problems, not to mention pain.
-Your mattress needs to be firm enough to provide adequate support but also soft enough to cushion the body.
-If you already have back pain issues, it is all the more important to sleep well.
-You can find a topper that is designed to provide cushioning to the shoulder, hips, and back areas while supporting the spine.
+- To Boost Skeletal Support – The human spine is a delicate bone that requires constant support and care.
+If your sleeping posture is incorrect and misaligned, it can cause serious back problems, not to mention pain.
+Your mattress must be firm enough to provide adequate support and soft enough to cushion the body.
+Sleeping well is all the more important if you already have back pain issues.
+You can find a topper designed to cushion the shoulder, hips, and back areas while supporting the spine.

 How to Prevent Mattress Toppers from Sliding

 Mattress Toppers usually slide due to unsuitable support and insufficient friction between the topper and mattress.
 However, there are some tricks and tips to prevent the mattress topper from sliding off.

 - Use a Bedsheet Strap – Sheet straps are designed to hold the sheets in place by providing a stretchable elastic band that holds the edges together under the mattress.
 Such straps or holders keep the sheet fitted and prevents bunching up from pressure.
 When the sheet stays snugly in place, there’s less of a chance for the mattress topper to move around.